bridgesign/SpellCheck/README.md

 1. Python 3.0
 2. Numpy
 ## Observations
 The function create_vector makes the cost vector by forming a vector made up of different powers of the features.
 It was observed that the accuracy increased when the highest degree taken of the features was increased.
-Initially, the accuracy over aspell was less than 85%, but after increasing the degree, the accuracy increased to 91%.
+Initially, the accuracy over aspell.txt dataset was less than 85%, but after increasing the degree, the accuracy increased to 91%.
 ## Contribute
 Contributions and suggestions are welcome.